Career Resource Center

-Northfield Food Pantry
+The Northfield Township Food Pantry

-Throughout the year on the 1st Sunday of each month, our Deacons sponsor a food drive to benefit the Northfield Food Pantry.
+Throughout the year on the first Sunday of each month, our Deacons sponsor a food drive to benefit the Northfield Food Pantry.
 Food items, cash, or checks made out to TVPC Food & Funds may be placed in the green "Food & Funds" envelopes and deposited either in the collection plate or in the jar in the shopping cart in the Narthex.
 You can also drop off food items anytime during office hours.
 For more information, contact Chris Bozarth.